gatling/frontline-doc/content/reference/current/user/binary/index.md

 </distributionManagement>
 ```

-You'll need `frontline-maven-plugin` version 1.0.3 at least.
-Fatjar artifact will be automatically attached to your project and deployed with the `shaded` classifier.
+The package artifact will be automatically attached to your project and deployed with the `shaded` classifier.

 ```shell
 mvn deploy